NPLeeWenKang/rideshare-cli/README.md

 * **rideshare-cli** - Built with GO, this service acts as an interface for users to interact with the RideShare system.
 It has the appropriate error checks and satisfies all the functionalities listed above.

 * **rideshare-account-svc** - Built with GO, this service interacts with RideShare's database and allows other services to communicate with it via REST.
-This service is in charge of accounts such as passangers and drivers.
+This service is in charge of accounts such as passengers and drivers.
 This service is live on port 5000.

 * **rideshare-account-svc** - Built with GO, this service interacts with RideShare's database and allows other services to communicate with it via REST.
 This service is in charge of trips and its assignments.
 This service is live on port 5000.